bchampp/portfolio/content/work/caseware.md

 exists: true
 ---

-# My Formal Internship Year
-I'm currently a Software Developer Intern at CaseWare International, where I'm working on the Cloud Platform Team for an 8 month term.
-The Cloud Platform Team is in the process of building <i>Cloud 2.0</i>, a web-based version of one of CaseWares flagship softwares.
+I'm currently interning as a Software Developer Intern at CaseWare International, where I'm working on the Cloud Platform Team for an 8 month term.

 My work consists of Full Stack development using Angular, Java Spring Boot, and a variety of AWS resources.

 <!-- I'm still early into my internship, but here are some of <b>my</b> takeaways so far: